wanqian-chen/Project1-Wanqian/README.md

 This is a project of creating a command line application in Rust.

 This project can calculate the statistics of a given array of numbers.
+The statistics include the mean, median, mode, and standard deviation.
+Also, it can calculate the chi-square of the given array of numbers.

 ## Requirements